kevinolega/callcentertrainingtips/testimonials.md

 ![IMAGE TEXT]({{ site.url }}/images/Testimonial 206.jpg).

-Some of the people, I helped in other careers.
+Some of my readers, I helped in other careers.

 This guy in music.